Comammox: Comammox Nitrospira bacteria

-Ecosystem of Comammox
+Ecosystem of comammox

-Comammox have been identified in many ecosystems including natural freshwater and terrestrial ecosystems.
+Comammox have been identified in many ecosystems, including natural freshwater and terrestrial ecosystems.
 Notably commamox genes were not found to be abundant in oceans.
 Additionally, the use of engineered ecosystems for comammox could be used for ammonium removal during water and wastewater treatment.
 Comammox have been found in many engineered systems including aquaculture biofiltration units, drinking water treatment and distribution systems, and wastewater treatment plants.
-The growth of comammox in these engineered ecosystems co-occur with ammonia-oxidizing bacteria and/or archaea, and usually outnumber other ammonia-oxidizing prokaryotes.
-The ecosystem of comammox is currently unknown in terms of biogeography including their distribution and abundance due to the influences of process configuration and chemical composition of the treated wastewater.
-Following these findings, it was determined that comammox out-select Nitrospira in engineered environments, making comammox the ideal microorganism in use in wastewater treatment processes.
+The growth of comammox in these engineered ecosystems co-occur with ammonia-oxidizing bacteria and/or archaea, and in some cases outnumber other ammonia-oxidizing prokaryotes.
+The ecosystem of comammox is currently unknown in terms of biogeography, including their distribution and abundance, due to the influences of process configuration and chemical composition of the treated wastewater.
+Following these findings, it was determined that comammox may out-select canonical nitrite oxidizing bacteria in the genus Nitrospira in some engineered environments, suggesting the potentially important role for comammox in efficient biological nitrogen removal in wastewater treatment processes.